ipfs-inactive/ipfs-postmsg-proxy/README.md

 The progress option for `files.add` currently tracks progress of data streamed to the IPFS node.

-### Pubsub unsubscribe

-The unsubscribe function is not synchronous as it is in js-ipfs.
-Instead it returns a promise that you can use to run code after the unsubscribe has happened.

 ## Contribute

 Feel free to dive in!
 [Open an issue](https://github.com/tableflip/ipfs-postmsg-proxy/issues/new) or submit PRs.